Snowfork/snowbridge/docs/markdown/concepts/basic-ethereum-to-polkadot-message-channel.md

 The smart contract is responsible for accepting requests from other smart contracts for Polkadot RPCs to be sent over to Polkadot.
 It uses Ethereum Events as the medium for sending messages, so after accepting a request, it adds a nonce and emits an event that the corresponding pallet will receive on the Polkadot side.

-The corresponsing receiving pallet accepts as input a set of events and a transaction receipt proof, calls out to the [Ethereum Light Client Verifier](./ethereum-verifier) to verify that each Ethereum event is in fact valid and included in the Ethereum chain, and then it processes those events by forwarding them to their destination pallet.
+The corresponsing receiving pallet accepts as input a set of events and a transaction receipt proof, calls out to the [Ethereum Light Client Verifier](./ethereum-verifier) to confirm that the containing block is considered final by having a predefined number of confirmations and to verify that each Ethereum event is in fact valid and included in the Ethereum chain, and then it processes those events by forwarding them to their destination pallet.

 This channel is intended to be a simple straightforward channel which provides only a basic guarantee of deliverability and replay protection.